UN Security Council not 'suitable place' to discuss South China Sea issue: China | Law-Order

 China attaches great importance to maritime security, advocates a common maritime security concept featuring mutually beneficial cooperation and win-win results and is committed to building a maritime security architecture featuring equality, mutual trust, fairness, justice, joint contribution and shared benefits, it said.

-''In response to the US representative's remarks on the South China Sea issue in his speech, the Chinese representative expressed firm opposition on the spot.
-At the meeting, they vigorously refuted the unreasonable accusations made by the US,'' the ministry said.
+''In response to the US representative's remarks on the South China Sea issue in his speech, the Chinese representative expressed firm opposition on the spot.''
+At the meeting, the Chinese representative vigorously refuted the ''unreasonable accusations'' made by the US, the ministry said.

 China has been building military bases on artificial islands in the region also claimed by Brunei, Malaysia, the Philippines, Taiwan and Vietnam.